tytydraco/yessleep/out/The_Passenger_Made_Me_Kill_Someone.md

 Among all the things I might have done differently that night, one haunts me to this day.

-“I only need one,” it had said.
+“I only need one,” it said.